sonatype-nexus-community/nexus-development-guides/docs/required-format-features.md

 # NXRM required format features

-Before Sonatype can officially support a contributed format there are a set of features and tasks that must be completed.
+Before Sonatype can officially support a contributed format there are a set of features and asks that must be completed.
 The intent of this guide is to document those features and make it clear what you need to do so that your contributions can become a core part of Nexus Repository Manager 3.